SAP-archive/teched2020-DAT160/exercises/ex1/README.md

 [![code](https://flat.badgen.net/badge/code/available/green?icon=github)](./code/)

 In this exercise we will create a project from template, adjust it to work with the SAP HANA Cloud and then finally deploy the initial sample content to the SAP HANA Cloud.
-You can always access the SAP Cloud Platform Trail homepage from this link: [https://account.hanatrial.ondemand.com/](https://account.hanatrial.ondemand.com/)
+You can always access the SAP Business Technology Platform trial homepage from this link: [https://account.hanatrial.ondemand.com/](https://account.hanatrial.ondemand.com/)

 ## Exercise 1.1 Create Project From Template